Online Experimental Design With Estimation-Regret Trade-off Under Network Interference: Introduction

-{Our paper is organized as follows. \Cref{framework} introduces our general \texttt{MAB-N} setting and introduce the Pareto-optimality to illustrate the estimation-regret trade-off.~\Cref{pareto} provides a general lower bound when we simultaneously consider the joint performance of regret and estimation, and then extract the if and only if condition for any algorithm to satisfy the above Pareto-optimality.~\Cref{alg} propose the Pareto-optimal algorithmic implementation and comparison with the baseline.
-Section~\ref{adversarial_sec} extend \texttt{MAB-N} to the adversarial cases.
-Finally, Section~\ref{discussion} concludes the paper with further discussion. }
+Our paper is organized as follows: Section~\ref{related} provides a brief literature review.
+Section \ref{framework} introduces our general \texttt{MAB-N} setting and discusses Pareto-optimality to illustrate the estimation-regret trade-off.
+Section \ref{pareto} provides a general lower bound for the joint performance of regret and estimation, followed by the criteria for any algorithm to achieve Pareto optimality.
+Section \ref{alg} proposes the Pareto-optimal algorithmic implementation and includes a comparison with the baseline.
+Section \ref{adversarial_sec} extends \texttt{MAB-N} to adversarial cases.
+Finally, Section~\ref{discussion} concludes the paper with further discussion.